 Amazon’s campaign perfectly exemplifies the sense of community that has come out of the pandemic.
 What I enjoyed about this campaign is the kindness her family, friends and neighbours exhibited to make her dream come true.
 I am sure we have all seen how people have pulled together this year to support loved ones and enable our personal 'shows' to go on.

-I don’t know about you but for me Christmas isn’t Christmas until I have seen a Coca-Cola Christmas ad on TV!
+I don’t know about you but for me, Christmas isn’t Christmas until I have seen a Coca-Cola Christmas ad on TV!

 Coca-Cola released their much anticipated Christmas advert which sees a daughter hand her father a letter to deliver to Santa as he leaves for work.
-After a number of challenges and obstacles the father manages to locate Santa in the North Pole and they drive back home to his daughter.
+After a number of challenges and obstacles the father manages to locate Santa at the North Pole and they drive back home to his daughter.
 When they arrive, the father finally opens his daughter’s letter, which reads: “Dear Santa, please bring daddy home for Christmas”.

 This drives the message that we have all resonated with this year - being intentional in showing our appreciation for our loved ones and being present in whatever form.
 The power of family resilience and willingness to help our loved ones is laid out in their messaging, perfectly reflecting how most have felt this during the pandemic.
 This, for me, is the real essence of Christmas.